British Values

 The curriculum at Cledford is founded on strong values.

-Our commitment to emtional intelligence (e.g. through the SUMO programme) and to character education places us in a strong position already.
+Our commitment to emotional intelligence (e.g. through the SUMO programme) and to character education places us in a strong position already.

 The Department of Education (DoE) describes 'British Values' as: